 To paint a better picture let me give you this example: Verizon (US wireless mobile connection provider) does not want you to tether your mobile data and share it with your computer, so WiFi and Bluetooth tethering were removed from Android versions for Verizon phones.
 Yeah, it sounds stupid but this is actually the case.

 And finally when everyone is happy (Google, OEM and carrier), carries push those updates OTA gradually.
 Not every user get them at the very same moment.
-If you are like me and can’t wait for official over-the-air update, you can download official build from internet and flash it manually yourself.
+If you are like me and can’t wait for the official over-the-air update, you can download the official build from the internet and flash it manually yourself.
 Usually builds are region specific, meaning they are modified for that region with initial installation language.
-There was no need for me to wait for Slovenian build for example (i’d have to wait at least a month or two more), instead I grabbed Polish build that was first to hit the Europe and chose English language as default language (I never use native language anyway…).
+There was no need for me to wait for Slovenian build for example (I’d have to wait for at least a month or two more).
+Instead, I grabbed Polish build that was first to hit Europe and chose the English language as default language (I never use native language anyway…).

 Because of many stops firmware has to go through, updates can take quite a while to reach end-users.

 As far as Android One updates go (read topic below), I think we will have to wait a year or two to see how is Google going to handle those, but it was supposed to be right after Nexus line in terms of priority and time-frame.